LIVABLE HOUSING DESIGN GUIDELINES

 LHA Gold Level features twelve core design elements building upon the core livable housing design elements featured in LHA Silver level plus enhanced requirements.
 LHA Gold level provides for more generous dimensions for most of the core livable housing design elements and introduces additional elements in areas such as the kitchen and bedroom.

-The twelve core design features elements in the Gold level they are:
+The twelve core design elements in the LHA Gold Level are:

 - A safe continuous and step free path of travel from the street entrance and / or parking area to a dwelling entrance that is level.